 LBNL fosters groundbreaking fundamental science that enables transformational solutions for energy and environment challenges, using interdisciplinary teams and creating advanced new tools for scientific discovery.

 LBNL makes a tangible contribution to the FRACTAL project.
 In particular, this organization is involved in the development of the Computing Platform for Enabling Regional African Climate Model Ensembles (COOPERACE) activity, which will provide allocations on the National Energy Research Scientific Computing Center’s (NERSC) supercomputing systems for large ensemble and/or very high resolution regional climate modelling by African researchers.
 Scientific mentorship and technical computing support will be provided by LBNL, NERSC, the University of California, Santa Barbara, and the other sponsoring institutions.
 COOPERACE will use the Weather Research and Forecasting (WRF) model, and thus could provide a capable facility for FRACTAL’s planned simulations using WRF.
 The extremely high spatial resolution planned in FRACTAL will require such facilities in order to be achieved, especially if it is to produce sufficiently large samples to estimate changes in the sorts of extreme weather that can dominate urban weather risk.

 Met Office Hadley Centre

 The Met Office (UKMO) provides weather and climate forecasts to help with decisions so people can be safe, well and prosperous.
-Everything we do is based on world-leading science and enhanced by the close working relationships we have with partner organisations around the globe.
-They collect and make sense of massive amounts of data every day, using cutting-edge technology for the benefit of mankind – and our planet.
+Everything we do is based on world-leading science and is enhanced by the close working relationships we have with partner organisations around the globe.
+UKMO collects and makes sense of massive amounts of data every day, using cutting-edge technology for the benefit of mankind – and our planet.
 The Met Office is involved in driving the core climate science research within FRACTAL, along with CSAG, SMHI and others.

 National Aeronautics & Space Administration